Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Introduction

 \end{enumerate}

-We use Figure~\ref{fig:compare} to affirm the optimal nature of \PoE's consensus in comparison to other \BFT{} protocols.
-On examining recent works, we observed that \PoE{} can be employed in: (i) permissioned blockchain fabrics such as MultiChain~\cite{multichain} and Hyperledger Fabric~\cite{hyperledger-fabric}, (ii) multi-primary meta-protocols such as MultiBFT~\cite{disc-mbft}, (iii) geo-scale consensus protocols such as GeoBFT~\cite{geobft}, and (iii) sharding protocols such as Caper~\cite{caper} and SharPer~\cite{sharper}.
-Notice that at present all these systems employ \pbft{} for achieving byzantine fault-tolerance, which affects their scalability.

-In specific, we make the following contributions: \begin{enumerate} \item We introduce the \PoE{} consensus protocol, a novel \BFT{} protocol that uses non-divergent speculative execution to reduce a phase from \pbft{} and ensures safe rollbacks to avoid twin-path models. \item \PoE{} does not rely on clients, collectors or executors to achieve a safe and efficient consensus. \item \PoE{} is signature scheme agnostic and can be made to employ either MACs or threshold signatures. \item To guarantee safety and liveness, we introduce a safe view-change protocol to deal with malicious primaries in the presence of speculative execution. \item To validate our vision of using \PoE{} in distributed and blockchain systems, we implement \PoE{} and four other \BFT{} protocols (\ZZ{}, \pbft{}, \SBFT{} and \hotstuff{}) in our efficient \ExpoDB{}\footnote{\ExpoDB{} is open-sourced at https://github.com/resilientdb.} fabric~\cite{geobft,resilientdb}. \item We extensively evaluate \PoE{} against other protocols on a Google Cloud deployment consisting of $91$ replicas and $\SI{320}{\kilo{}}$ clients under: (i) no failure, (ii) backup failure, (iii) primary failure, (iv) batching of requests, (v) zero payload, and (vi) scaling the number of replicas.
+In specific, we make the following contributions: \begin{enumerate} \item We introduce \PoE{}, a novel Byzantine fault-tolerant consensus protocol that uses \emph{speculative execution} to reach agreement among replicas. \item To guarantee failure recovery in the presence of speculative execution and Byzantine behavior, we introduce a novel view-change protocol that can rollback requests. \item \PoE{} supports batching, out-of-order processing, and is signature-scheme agnostic and can be made to employ either \Name{MAC}s or threshold signatures. \item \PoE{} does not rely on non-faulty replicas, clients, or trusted hardware to achieve safe and efficient consensus. \item To validate our vision of using \PoE{} in resilient federated data management systems, we implement \PoE{} and four other \BFT{} protocols (\ZZ{}, \pbft{}, \SBFT{}, and \hotstuff{}) in our efficient \ExpoDB{}\footnote{\ExpoDB{} is open-sourced at https://github.com/resilientdb.} fabric~\cite{geobft,resilientdb,bftbook,vldb-demo,bft-tutorial-vldb20,bft-tutorial-debs20,bft-tutorial-middleware19}. \item We extensively evaluate \PoE{} against these protocols on a Google Cloud deployment consisting of $91$ replicas and $\SI{320}{\kilo{}}$ clients under (i) no failure, (ii) backup failure, (iii) primary failure, (iv) batching of requests, (v) zero payload, and (vi) scaling the number of replicas.
 Further, to prove the correctness of our results, we also stress test \PoE{} and other protocols in a simulated environment.
-Our results show that \PoE{} can achieve up to $80\%$ more throughput than the existing \BFT{} protocols.
+Our results show that \PoE{} can achieve up to $80\%$ more throughput than existing \BFT{} protocols in the presence of failures.

 \end{enumerate}